DPDK/dpdk/doc/guides/nics/mlx5.rst

   reduce the requested Tx size or adjust data inline settings with ``txq_inline_max`` and ``txq_inline_mpw`` devargs keys.

+- To provide the packet send scheduling on mbuf timestamps the ``tx_pp`` parameter should be specified, RTE_MBUF_DYNFIELD_TIMESTAMP_NAME and RTE_MBUF_DYNFLAG_TIMESTAMP_NAME should be registered by application.
+  When PMD sees the RTE_MBUF_DYNFLAG_TIMESTAMP_NAME set on the packet being sent it tries to synchronize the time of packet appearing on the wire with the specified packet timestamp.
+It the specified one is in the past it should be ignored, if one is in the distant future it should be capped with some reasonable value (in range of seconds).
+  These specific cases ("too late" and "distant future") can be optionally reported via device xstats to assist applications to detect the time-related problems.

+  There is no any packet reordering according timestamps is supposed, neither within packet burst, nor between packets, it is an entirely application responsibility to generate packets and its timestamps in desired order.
+The timestamps can be put only in the first packet in the burst providing the entire burst scheduling.

 - E-Switch decapsulation Flow:

   - can be applied to PF port only.